 On July 3, 2013, we entered into a revolving credit agreement with Credit Agricole Corporate and Investment Bank ("Credit Agricole"), as administrative agent, and certain financial institutions, under which we may borrow up to \$250.0 million.
-On August 26, 2014, we entered into an amendment to the revolving credit facility that extends, among other things, the maturity date of the facility from July 3, 2016 to August 26, 2019 (the "Maturity Date").
+On August 26, 2014, we entered into an amendment to the revolving credit facility that, among other things, extends the maturity date of the facility from July 3, 2016 to August 26, 2019 (the "Maturity Date").
 Amounts borrowed may be repaid and reborrowed until the Maturity Date.
 On February 17, 2016, the Company entered into an amendment to the credit agreement, expanding the available borrowings under the revolving credit facility to \$300.0 million and adding a \$200.0 million letter of credit subfacility, subject to the satisfaction of certain conditions.
 The revolving credit facility includes representations, covenants, and events of default customary for financing transactions of this type.
-The revolving credit facility was entered into in conjunction with the delivery by Total S.A. of a guarantee of our obligations under the facility.
-On January 31, 2014, (i) our obligations under the revolving credit facility became secured by a pledge of certain accounts receivable and inventory, (ii) certain of our subsidiaries entered into guaranties of the revolving credit facility, and (iii) Total S.A.'s guarantee of our obligations under the revolving credit facility expired.
+As noted below, amounts available to borrow under this facility are limited as of December 31, 2017 to \$95.0 million by the letter agreement described below.